scalacenter/bloop/website/content/docs/bloop-basics.md

 your toolchain — IDEs, build tools and terminals can share hot compilers and get peak performance at all times.

+##### A better default for hot compilers

 By supporting popular build tools out of the box and different scenarios, `bloop` enforces by design best practices to be productive.

+It therefore addresses the limitations of many build tools in the Scala ecosystem whose infrastructure does not allow them to keep hot compilers alive.

+This is especially true for sbt, the standard Scala build tool, in which every of the following actions start with a cold compiler afresh.

+1. `reload`: Every time you change a line of your `build.sbt`, you need to reload your shell to detect the changes in the sbt sources.
+In that process, sbt starts afresh and throws away all the compilers in their cache.
+2. `sbt`: Every time you run `sbt` on your terminal, you start afresh.
+This happens in two main scenarios:

+    * You run sbt in different project directories, or have different builds running at the same time.

+    * The sbt shell is killed.
+This can happen in several scenarios; for example, you <kbd>CTRL</kbd> + <kbd>C</kbd> a misbehaving application (like an http server), you type an incorrect sbt command and wants to finish it, or you

+The lifetime of compilers in Bloop has been thought through so that there is only one scenario in which hot compilers are killed: if you forcefully kill the Bloop server.

 #### Do less work

-Another way Bloop decreases gives a snappy developer workflow is by doing less work.
+The other main way bloop achieves a tight developer workflow is by doing less work.
 Bloop only focuses on compiling, testing and running your code.
 Everything else is left to external tools so that only the blocking tasks are on your way when editing code.

+As a result, you won't resolve library dependencies in the middle of an incremental compilation run, nor run cache invalidation to check if a task result changed in your build.

 ### Not a build tool

-Bloop is not a new build tool, but rather a foundation block for Scala tooling.
+Bloop is not a new build tool.

+In the modern use of the word, build tools are developer applications that offer their users a way to write the logic of their build.
+The uses of a build tool span They usually have a task engine, a story for caching and incremental execution, a host DSL to configure the build tool, a plugin ecosystem and much more.

 It can be used by Scala developers to be more productive and by tooling authors to write tools in a fast and reliable way.

 There is a lot of progress and research going into the build tools field.